 The slug-like larvae may be tended by as many as 17 species of ants.

 The most common native larval host plant is the sprawling prickly vine, gray nicker-bean (Caesalpinia bonduc), but also includes the shrub Florida Keys blackbead (Pithecellobium keyense), balloonvine (Cardiospermum corindum) in the northern Florida Keys, and presumably cat’s claw (Pithecellobium unguis-cati) in southwestern Florida.
-Native nectar plants include shrubs such as bay cedar (Suriana maritima), black torch (Erithalis fruticosa), blackbead, sea lavender (Argusia gnaphalodes), wild-sage (Lantana involucrata), and presumably cat’s claw, wildflowers including coastal searocket (Cakile lanceolata), Leavenworth's tickseed (Coreopsis leavenworthii), scorpionstail (Heliotropium angiospermum), sea purslane (Sesuvium portulacastrum), seaside heliotrope (Heliotropium curassavicum), snow squarestem (Melanthera nivea), turkey tangle fogfruit (Phyla nodiflora), yellow joyweed (Alternanthera flavescens), and the weedy native Spanish-needles (Bidens alba var. radiata).
+Nectar host plants include native shrubs such as bay cedar (Suriana maritima), black torch (Erithalis fruticosa), blackbead, sea lavender (Tournefortia gnaphalodes), wild-sage (Lantana involucrata), and presumably cat’s claw, native wildflowers including coastal searocket (Cakile lanceolata), Leavenworth's tickseed (Coreopsis leavenworthii), scorpionstail (Heliotropium angiospermum), sea purslane (Sesuvium portulacastrum), seaside heliotrope (Heliotropium curassavicum), snow squarestem (Melanthera nivea), turkey tangle fogfruit (Phyla nodiflora), yellow joyweed (Alternanthera flavescens), and the weedy native Spanish-needles (Bidens alba var. radiata).
 Miami blue butterflies will also utilize nonnative nectar plants such as the shrubby Brazilian pepper (Schinus terebinthifolius).